robvandenbrink/Critical-Controls-v7/CC04/README.md

-Scripts in Support of CIS Critical Controls 04
+Scripts and Blogs in Support of CIS Critical Controls 04

 Microsoft LAPS - Blue Team / Red Team